-The goal of postgraduate medical education shall be to produce a competent specialist and / or a medical teacher:
+The goal of postgraduate medical education shall be to produce a competent specialist and / or a medical teacher as stated in the Post Graduate Medical Education Regulations 2000 and its amendments thereof [May2018]

-- (i) Who shall recognize the health needs of the community, and carry out professional obligations ethically and in keeping with the objectives of the national health policy; - Who shall have mastered most of the competencies, retraining to the specialty, that are required to be practiced at the secondary and the tertiary levels of the health care delivery system; - (iii) Who shall be aware of the contemporary advances and developments in the discipline concerned; - (iv) Who shall have acquired a spirit of scientific inquiry and is oriented to the principles of research methodology and epidemiology; and - (v) Who shall have acquired the basic skills in teaching of the medical and paramedical professionals.
+- (i) Who shall recognize the health needs of the community, and carry out professional obligations ethically and in keeping with the objectives of the national health policy. - (ii) Who shall have mastered most of the competencies, pertaining to the specialty, that are required to be practiced at the secondary and the tertiary levels of the health care delivery system. - (iii) Who shall be aware of the contemporary advances and developments in the discipline concerned. - (iv) Who shall have acquired a spirit of scientific inquiry and is oriented to the principles of research methodology and epidemiology, and - (v) Who shall have acquired the basic skills in teaching of the medical and paramedical professionals.